<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p><strong>Lifespan:</strong> 18 months to 3 years</p>

 <p>Feather pillows are the feathers from a duck or goose’s overcoat.
-Feathers are fluffy—like down—but can be less soft.
+Feathers are fluffy like downbut can be less soft.
 Feathers have quills that tend to poke through the pillow.
 Not only can quills scratch you, but the feathers may fall out and cause your pillow to flatten.
 Feather pillows last roughly 18 months to 3 years before needing to be replaced.</p>

-<h2>Down Alternative (Polyester) Pillows</h2>
+<h3><strong>Down Alternative (Polyester) Pillows</strong></h3>

 <p><strong>Lifespan:</strong> 6 months to 2 years</p>